finos/datahelix/docs/ProfileSchemaUse.md

 ## JetBrains IntelliJ

-To use this JSON schema in an editor we currently set up the intellij editor to validate all json files under the json directory against the `datahelix.schema.json` schema file.
+To use the DataHelix profile JSON schema in IntelliJ we need to  set up the intellij editor to validate all json files under the `json` and/or `examples` directories against the `datahelix.schema.json` schema file.

 to setup IntelliJ to validate json files against the schema follow these steps: